moisesarrona/api-minitask/README.md

 # api-task 📓
 This is an API created to organize your tasks, you prioritize task, change status add tags.
 Api status is primitive, I keep writing code.

-Version 0.1.3
+Version 0.1.4
-Description: Refactor packages.
+Description: Fix service updated Task.

 ## Technologies 💻
 - Java 11